CynthiyaJohn/cs-interview-snippets/README.md

 **Demonstrates:**

 * Python’s Global Interpreter Lock
-* Why multi-threading doesn’t always mean parallel execution
+* Limitations of CPU-bound multithreading

 📌 **Interview angle:**
 What is the GIL, and how does it affect Python multithreading?